 Investment scammers will often contact victims out of the blue and make repeated attempts to get them to part with their money.
-Tactics include saying a deal is “time limited” or offering a bonus or discount if you sign up straight away.
+Tactics include putting on pressure by saying a deal is “time limited” or offering a bonus or discount if you sign up straight away.

 Some will say that they are only making the offer available to you, or even ask you to not tell anyone else about the opportunity.

 Watch out for unusually high “guaranteed returns” or anything that sounds too good to be true.
 Scammers will also downplay the risks to your money, describing deals as “no risk” or using confusing legal jargon.

 Property investment scams